nextgis/docs_ngmobile/source/load_geodata.rst

    :align: center
    :height: 10cm

-   Dialog for creation of a new field.
+   Dialog for creation of a new field

 Dialog for creation of a new field contains the following parameters: